MichaelCurrin/dev-resources/resources/python/cython.md

   - title: Download
     url: https://cython.org/#download
 ---

 > Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).
 It makes writing C extensions for Python as easy as Python itself.

+Cython is not so widely known or used.

+Don't confuse this with CPython.

 ## Features